jbrunton/clean-arch-katas/katas/game-of-life.md

 4. Each turn the board should be rendered to the console, with the turn number printed above.
 There should be a reasonable delay between renders so the turns can be watched.
 5. The game should be played for 20 turns.

-Hints:

-* You might like to clear the terminal before rendering the game.
-You can do this with `process.stdout.write("\u001Bc");`.
-* You might like to render each turn over the previous turn.
-You can reset the terminal cursor with `process.stdout.moveCursor(0, -y);` (where `y` is the number of lines to move back up the screen).

 Example output:

 ```